 We have established a strong reputation for our work in developing frameworks for successful treatment outcomes.

 Outcome measures include:

-Results are reported to an Advisory Committee of professional practitioners and to the Governing Board bi-annually.
+Results are reported to an Advisory Committee of professional practitioners, the Governing Board (bi-annually) and to our funders.

 Q: There appears to be many agencies doing similar work – is this duplication of services perhaps inefficient?